 6) Does the holistic nutrition program also include cooking lessons, recipe development, basic kitchen methodology?

 NTI offers professional training as a Natural Food Chef.
 Our NFC program is 15 weeks long and includes instruction in foundational chef skills using whole foods from the perspective of cooking for optimal wellness.
 You can participate in the NFC program two times per year – the fall term and the winter term.
-Instruction is hands-on in our professionally appointed training kitchen in Denver, CO.
+Instruction is hands-on in our professionally appointed training kitchen in Arvada, CO.

 7) What type of business guidance is offered by the program?
 Do they provide business development courses, electives, counseling or resources?

 Our business training is done in a course called Business Readiness and Coaching Skills.
-Here students learn basic business skills specifically catered to the nutrition practitioner, as well as learning the necessary coaching skills for being able to work with clients after graduation.
+Here students learn basic business skills specifically relevant to the nutrition practitioner, as well as learning the necessary coaching skills for being able to work with clients after graduation.
 Upon completion, graduates of NTI receive a one year free membership in Sofia Health, a premier online marketplace that connects clients with holistic practitioners like themselves.
 This inclusive business tool allows graduates to set up a practice that looks professional and has an existing client base.
 Additionally, NTI graduates receive 3 months free Professional membership in the Holistic Entrepreneur Association, an online business training resource designed specifically to meet the unique needs of holistic health professionals.

 8) Is there a job placement component to the program?
 Does the school have strong connections with holistic health businesses in their geographic area?

 We do not have a formal job placement program.
-However, because of NTI’s strong standing in the region, many local holistic businesses are happy to hire our grads because they know the caliber of the person they are getting when they see NTI graduate on the resume.
+However, because of NTI’s strong standing in the region, many local holistic businesses look first to hire our grads because they know the caliber of the person they are getting when they see NTI graduate on the resume.
 We also provide the ability for businesses to post job openings on our closed Facebook page which is only accessible by our students and grads.

 9) What is their NANP Board Exam pass/fail rate?
 How many students sit for the NANP Board Exam?
 Do they offer study groups in preparation for the Board Exam?